CyberTrekker/i3/README.md

 # i3wm
-I use Fedora Linux.
+I use Fedora Linux on both machines.

-Output of terminal command, $ i3 --version: i3 version 4.19 (2020-11-15) © 2009 Michael Stapelberg and contributors

 Files for my custom configuration of the i3wm (i3 window manager).